Go to Reviews.org US Edition

 If you're looking to speed up your NBN connection, here's a selection of the fastest NBN 100 (Fast) plans around.
 Tap the dropdown selector to look at other speed tiers, like NBN 250 (Superfast) and NBN 1000 (Ultrafast).

 Because a VPN requires your internet to connect to an extra server, it can cause a satellite internet connection to slow down even more.

 This is because of latency, or the time it takes for your data to travel from your computer to the VPN server, then to the satellite, and on to the website you’re visiting.

 VPNs still have to follow laws in the countries they’re based in

 You should also know that a VPN still has to follow laws and restrictions imposed by the country it’s based in.
 That potentially includes subpoenas and warrants, which means a VPN may have to comply if asked to hand over your internet history.

-But there are some countries where VPNs are totally banned—mostly countries with super-restrictive governments like Iraq, China, and Russia.
+While VPNs are legal in most Western countries, there are some countries where VPNs are banned.
+Mostly countries with super-restrictive governments like Iraq, China, and Russia.

 It’s also important to know that, while a VPN is legal, it doesn’t make illegal acts okay.
-This includes illegal activity like downloading copyrighted information, such as songs or movies, cyberstalking, and hacking computers or networks.
+This includes activities like piracy, cyberstalking, and hacking.

-Also, using a VPN to get around geo-restrictions, like streaming a TV show that’s only available in the US, is still likely a violation of the streaming app’s Terms of Service and could result in your account getting banned.
+Also, using a VPN to get around geo-restrictions, like streaming a TV show that’s only available in the United States, is more of a grey area.
+It's likely a violation of the app's term of service, but the worst they can do is ban your account.